estuaryoss/estuary-discovery/README.md

 ```
 Because discovery acts as an stack aggregator hitting agents or deployers endpoints, you must use the same HTTP_AUTH_TOKEN
 across all stack, otherwise the aggregation won't work, because the headers are forwarded as they are sent.

+## Environment variables injection
+User defined environment variables will be stored in a 'virtual' environment.
+The extra env vars will be used by the process that executes system commands.
+There are two ways to inject user defined environment variables.
+-   call POST on **/env** endpoint.
+The body will contain the env vars in JSON format.
+E.g. {"FOO1":"BAR1"}
+-   create an **environment.properties** file with the extra env vars needed and place it in the same path as the JAR.
+Example in this repo.

+*!
+All environment variables described above can also be set using **environment.properties**.*

 ### Output example
 curl -i http://172.17.0.22:8081/eurekaapps